What’s the Difference between a Hate or Bias Crime and a Bias Incident?

 What is a Bias Incident?

-A bias incident is any hostile expression that may be motivated by another person’s race, color, disability, religion, national origin, sexual orientation, or gender identity.
+A bias incident is any hostile expression that may be motivated by another person’s actual or perceived protected class, meaning their race, color, disability, religion, national origin, sexual orientation, or gender identity.
 The act does not need to be a federal, state, tribal, or local crime.

 Examples of Bias Incidents